Song of the Bell: Origin

 As a small boy Schiller came in contact with the trade of bellfounding because Georg Friderich Neubert, the son of the Ludwigsburg bellfounder, was a classmate at his Latin school and the Schiller family lived only a few doors away from the casting house.
 It is also considered to be certain that Schiller visited the Neubert family again during his stay in Ludwigsburg 1793/94.
 More than ten years passed between the first basic idea for the poem and its completion.
 During this time Schiller closely observed the sequence of operations in a bellfoundry.
-In the family of the Rudolstädt bellfounder Johann Mayer it was related from generation to generation, "how Schiller repeatedly visited the casting works and interrogated the casting master, who at first was not pleased about this disruption to the work, and how the pale scholar considerately took a seat at the wall in a high-backed chair in order not to disturb the work."
+In the family of the Rudolstadt bellfounder Johann Mayer it was related from generation to generation, "how Schiller repeatedly visited the casting works and interrogated the casting master, who at first was not pleased about this disruption to the work, and how the pale scholar considerately took a seat at the wall in a high-backed chair in order not to disturb the work."